-"Waiver of immunities and privileges
+Waiver of immunities and privileges

-6. (1) A sending State, the United Nations, any specialized agency or organization may waive any immunity or privilege which a person enjoys
+- 8. (1) A sending State, the United Nations, any specialised agency or organisation may waive any immunity or privilege which a person enjoys under this Act.

-(2) For purposes of subsection (1), any waiver by the head, or by any 20 person who performs the functions of the head, of-
+- (2) For the purposes of subsection (1), any waiver by the head, or by any person who 15 performs the functions of the head, of-

-(a) a mission;
+- (a) a mission;

-(b) a consular post;
+- (b) a consular post;

-(c) an office of the United Nations;
+- (c) an office of the United Nations;

-(d) an office of a specialized agency; or
+- (d) an office of a specialised agency; or

-(e) an organization,
+(e) an organisation,

-shall be deemed to be a waiver by the State, United Nations, specialized agency or organization in question.
+must be regarded as being a waiver by the state, the United Nations, the specialised agency or the organisation in question.

-(3) For purposes of this section, any waiver shall always be express and in writing.".
+(3) For the purposes of this section, a waiver must always be express and in writing.